 In May 2001, the Department successfully completed the final phase of the statewide implementation of SunPass®.
-SunPass® is the electronic toll collection ("ETC") system operated by the Enterprise and is used on the five Department-owned and two Department-operated toll facilities within the Enterprise.
-SunPass® transponders are interoperable with other ETC systems in the State including the Central Florida Expressway Authority's E-Pass ETC system and the Lee County LeeWay ETC system.
-SunPass® is also accepted along the 32-mile roadway of the Miami-Dade Expressway Authority and the 15-mile Selmon Crosstown Expressway operated by the Tampa Hillsborough Expressway Authority.
+SunPass® is the electronic toll collection ("ETC") system operated by the Enterprise and available for use on the six Department-owned and two Department-operated toll facilities within the Enterprise.
+SunPass® customers can travel non-stop through toll plazas.
+Tolls are registered automatically, through the use of a transponder, after an account has been established with sufficient advance payment.
+SunPass® transponders are also interoperable with other ETC systems in the State including the Central Florida Expressway Authority's E-Pass system and the Lee County LeeWay system.
+SunPass® is also accepted along the 32-mile Miami-Dade Expressway Authority System and the 15-mile Selmon Crosstown Expressway operated by the Tampa Hillsborough Expressway Authority.
 Additionally, SunPass® is a convenient method to pay electronically for parking at major international airports in Florida.
-SunPass® is currently accepted at Orlando, Tampa, Palm Beach, Miami and Fort Lauderdale International Airports.
-SunPass® customers can travel non-stop through Turnpike Toll plazas.
-Tolls are registered automatically, through the use of a transponder, after an account has been established with sufficient advance payment.
+SunPass® is currently accepted at Orlando, Tampa, Palm Beach, Miami and Fort Lauderdale International airports, and can now be used to pay for parking at the Hard Rock Stadium in Miami Gardens.